Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 [D3.js](https://d3js.org/) is a JavaScript library for manipulating documents based on data. <sup>[[source](https://d3js.org/)]</sup>

+### Advantages

 D3 allows the user to dynamically create and update content in a web browser by looping through a data set (or multiple) and applying data-driven styles and transformations to either DOM elements or an [HTML5 canvas](#canvas).

-### Advantages

 ### Disadvantages

+While D3 is optimized and useful for interacting with DOM elements, only the portions that deal with data manipulation may be used when dealing with HTML5 canvas, requiring custom solutions or third-party libraries.

 ### Ideal Use Cases

+D3 has two optimal use cases.

+In the first scenario, D3 is used to both manipulate data and display it in the DOM via SVG.
+This is most useful for interactive graphs or data manipulation controls and filters.

+D3 also shines when you're just using its data manipulation methods.
+The second use case uses D3 to filter data and map it to sizes/colors/other data/etc. and then we use these values to display data via HTML5 canvas.

 ## Canvas

 Added in [HTML5](https://developer.mozilla.org/en-US/docs/HTML/HTML5), the HTML `<canvas>` element can be used to draw graphics via scripting in JavaScript.
 For example, it can be used to draw graphs, make photo compositions, create animations, or even do real-time video processing or rendering. <sup>[[source](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)]</sup>

+### Advantages

 We prefer canvas over SVG for performance and flexibility reasons.
 SVGs live in the DOM, which adds memory and rendering overhead, whereas canvas graphics exist for as long as it takes to draw the image onto the canvas.
 Canvas graphics may also be animated and otherwise process in ways that SVGs cannot.

-### Advantages

 ### Disadvantages

+User interaction with the HTML5 `<canvas>` is more difficult than interaction with DOM-based approaches like SVG.
+Since there are no elements to attach listeners to, you must track the mouse position and perform calculations to see if it is within the area you want to be clickable.

 ### Ideal Use Cases